Helena Snakenborg: Later life

 Queen Elizabeth died in March 1603.
-Marchioness Helena was the chief mourner in the royal funeral procession as senior peeress because Arbella Stuart refused to undertake the role and King James had not yet arrived in London.
+Arbella Stuart was lodged with the Marchioness Helena at Sheen.
+Helena was the chief mourner in the royal funeral procession as senior peeress because Arbella Stuart refused to undertake the role and King James had not yet arrived in London.
 In the funeral procession, she walked close behind the Queen's coffin, supported by the Lord High Treasurer and the Lord High Admiral of England.
 This is mentioned as the apogee of her career.
 In July 1603, Helena and Thomas took part in the coronation of the new monarch, James I and his wife Anne of Denmark.
 Shortly afterward, they moved to Longford from plague-ridden London.
-In April 1604 she had a fashion doll dressed in the latest styles in London to send to her sister Karin Bonde in Sweden.

-The accession of James I meant that Helena was demoted from the new queen's privy chamber.
-However both occasionally served at the new Court and in other royal tasks.
+The accession of James I meant that Helena was demoted from the chamber of the new queen, Anna of Denmark.
+However, she served at the new Court and in other royal tasks.
+She was Keeper of Richmond Palace and the royal wardrobe and garden there.

 Helena brokered the king's relations with Sweden; for example the Swedish attempt to have Princess Elizabeth, the king's eldest daughter, as bride for the Swedish heir, Gustav Adolf, son of Charles IX (which project was prevented by Anne of Denmark, her mother).
 Sir Thomas Gorges died on 30 March 1610 at the age of seventy-four, after which Marchioness Helena increasingly retreated from public life.

 She reportedly remained a devoted member of the Church of England.
 Most of the time she resided at her house of Sheen, near the Court, but in the end retreated to Redlynch in Somerset, the manor of her son Sir Robert Gorges.
 Letters show that Helena had close contact with her children and grandchildren.
+In April 1604 she had a fashion doll dressed in the latest styles in London to send to her sister Karin in Sweden.
 Marchioness Helena's last preserved letter, dated 8 September 1634, to her grandson, is signed with a clearly wavering hand.

 Helena died at the age of 86 on 10 April 1635 at Redlynch, and was buried on 14 May in Salisbury Cathedral.
 It has been claimed that Helena had no fewer than ninety-eight direct descendants at the time of her death.